e-c-k-e-r/vall-e/vall_e.cpp/README.md

 ## To-Do

 * [ ] fix regressions that appeared for whatever reason
+	* it seems to be related to the demasking step, as low steps = fine, more steps = bad......
 * [x] converted model to GGUF
 	* [x] convert it without modifying any of the existing code, as the tokenizer requires some care
 * [x] basic framework